| "Some people talk to animals. Not many listen though. That's the problem."

 Sofie has a BA and MA in Natural Science from Cambridge University, UK and a PhD in Zoology from Aberdeen University, UK.
 She worked as a postdoctoral scientist at James Cook University, Australia, the Norwegian Polar Institute in Norway, and Cornell University, USA before starting the passive acoustics research group here at the NEFSC in 2006.

 Jenni has a BSc in Biological Sciences, specializing in Marine Science and a PhD in Marine Science from the University of Auckland, New Zealand.
-She worked as Postdoctoral Fellow at the University of Auckland's Institute of Marine Science (Leigh Marine Laboratory), and is now a Postdoctoral Scientist in the Passive Acoustic Research Group here at NEFSC and Stellwagen Bank National Marine Sanctuary (SBNMS).
+She worked as Postdoctoral Fellow at the University of Auckland's Institute of Marine Science (Leigh Marine Laboratory), and in 2015 started as a Postdoctoral Scientist in the Passive Acoustic Research Group here at NEFSC and Stellwagen Bank National Marine Sanctuary (SBNMS).
 Her research has largely focused on how natural and anthropogenic sources of underwater sound effects temperate and tropical marine organisms, and is currently focusing on soundscape ecology and sound production in a number of fishes and invertebrates in SBNMS.

 Paul has a BSc in Biological Sciences from the University of Auckland, New Zealand, an MSc and a recently completed PhD both in Marine Science undertaken at the University of Auckland's Leigh Marine Laboratory.
 Previous research includes acoustic physiology of fishes, evolutionary ecology of fishes, and temperate reef ecology.
-Paul has joined the passive acoustics team and is working on acoustic ecology in Atlantic Cod.
+Paul joined the passive acoustics team in 2016 and is working on acoustic ecology in Atlantic Cod.

 Former Group Members: